rafalcode/gendb-sh/README.md

 usually this is done with create_engine() but only engine.execute seems to be "going on" example for create engine engine = create_engine('mysql://scott:tiger@localhost/foo')

+### using the code
+For a demo it's probably best to copy this directroy into a web-visitable directory, and inside that, create the uploads directory and appropriately edit the config.py file